-Joomla 4.0 is about to be released to production
+Joomla 4.0 has been released to production

 Traditionally and as a matter of good governance of complex software, no breaking changes are made after beta.
-Joomla 4 was in beta, using Bootstrap 4.x, and the product leadership team decided to break that norm by announcing that Joomla!
+Joomla 4 in beta, was using Bootstrap 4.x, and the product leadership team decided to break that norm by announcing that Joomla!
 4.0 will ship with Bootstrap 5 in a News article on 22 January 2021.
 That was quite a decision.
 Lets explore it and explain why was the right one.

 Bootstrap 5.0 release status